Kleb26/CodeExamples/README.md

 # CodeExamples
-Portfolio of past code.
+Portfolio of past coding for example purposes.

-Code sectioned first into Python and C# examples, and then further by type of example within.
+Code is sectioned up into Python and C# code and further details given in README within each directory.